nice-digital/nice-design-system/about/index.md

     <li data-g="12 sm:6 md:4 lg:3">
         <h3 class="h6">Easy to use and consume</h3>
         <p>
-            It should be easy to integrate the NICE Experience into any application with just a few commands, for example via NPM, Bower, or Meteor's Atmosphere.
+            It should be easy to integrate the NICE Design System into any application with just a few commands, for example via NPM, Bower, or Meteor's Atmosphere.
         </p>
     </li>
     <li data-g="12 sm:6 md:4 lg:3">